ASzc/eldrow/README.md

                         added to the list of present letters.
 Must be the same length as the words in the wordlist.
 Examples: a..ot .b... ....s (default: .....)
+  -i KNOWN_NON_POSITIONS, --known-non-positions KNOWN_NON_POSITIONS
+                        Specify any positions/columns that are known to NOT contain a particular letter.
+Same syntax as --known- positions (default: .....)
 ```

 ## Generating word lists